banner-brands.png

 4. Monitor and Validate the Rewards Classification

-This is to ensure that your every purchase is categorized correctly.
+This ensures that each of your purchases is categorized correctly.

-An error in the MCC gets that purchase possibly not rewarded or under-rewarded.
+An error in the MCC results in that purchase not being rewarded or under-rewarded.

 If you notice discrepancies, contact your card issuer to dispute the categorization and request corrections.